 Bringing a beloved cat into your veterinarian’s office for any type of surgery—elective or emergency, big or small—can be very stressful, especially if you don’t know what to expect.
+Luckily, you’re not alone—according to a OnePoint survey conducted for Lemonade, 35% of cat owners have had their feline undergo in the last 12 months.

 This primer will give you an idea of what will happen when your cat goes under the knife, from the reasons your pet may need surgery, to post-surgery expectations.
 We want you to be able to worry a bit less so that you can focus on caring for your pet.